Meet the Governors

 Mrs Mairead Cassidy

-Governors are supported by the Clerk, who undertakes all the administrative work for the Governing Body and our Committees.
+Governors are supported by the Clerk, who undertakes all the administrative work for the Governing Board and our Committees.

 All correspondence to the Chair or to the Clerk should be directed through the school office.

-The Full Governing Body (FGB) meets at least once a term; the dates of the FGB meetings for the year 2021-22 are listed on the document below.:
+The Full Governing Board (FGB) meets at least once a term; the dates of the FGB meetings for the year 2022-2023 are listed on the document below:

 In addition to the FGB all Governors are members of at least one of two main sub-committees which meet once a term (3 times a year).
 These committees dates are on the document below.